777Sev777/Halo-2-Custom-Shaders/README.md

 By integrating these techniques, this shader offers a substantial improvement over the default shadow and lighting systems in Halo 2, providing a more Viable use for dynamic lights in both gameplay and cinematics.

-If you's like to learn more about the techniques listed above here are some useful papers and sites: